jiggity0407/UCI-Flying-Projects/README.md

-##The information in this repository serves as space to store my projects.
+##The files in this repository serves as space to store my projects.

 ##It is a combination of personal projects, course work code and intern projects I completed.